BLM signs defaced with KKK graffiti in Madison

 But some woke up Monday morning to graffiti.

-"When I saw the post this morning about the signs it was heartbreaking," Warner said.
+"When I saw the post this morning about the signs it was heartbreaking," Werner said.

 The letters, KKK, were in red writing spotted on several BLM signs.

-"Unfortunately, this is a reminder that we have a long way to go to change things here in this city," he said.
+"Unfortunately, this is a reminder that we have a long way to go to change things here in this city," she said.
 "I want fellow people who are white people like me to know it is important to stand up and be allies we can't just sit by and be quiet."

 Angela Marchant collected the signs for the neighborhood, and she said the messages of hate won't stop their commitment to justice.